 All the evidence points to sugar metabolism being at the centre of the cancer process.
-By-products of sugar metabolism, called Advanced Glycation End-products (AGEs) lead to protein damage, aberrant cell signalling, increased stress responses, and decreased genetic integrity leading to normal cells switching over to cancer cells.
+By-products of sugar Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it…, called Advanced Glycation End-products (AGEs) lead to Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… damage, aberrant cell signalling, increased stress responses, and decreased genetic integrity leading to normal cells switching over to cancer cells.

 Far from breast cancer being ‘caused’ by genes it may be how a cell, and probably the energy factory called the mitochrondria within a cell, adapts and survives when sugar-damaged.
 Eating foods with a high GL is linked to a higher risk of breast cancer as well as other types of cancer including colorectal, pancreatic, ovarian, thyroid, endometrial and gastric cancer.
 Conversely, low-GL diets are associated with a reduced risk of breast, colorectal, ovarian, and endometrial cancers.

-The more sugar you eat the more insulin is produced and postmenopausal women with high insulin levels have twice the risk of developing breast cancer.
+The more sugar you eat the more Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. is produced and postmenopausal women with high insulin levels have twice the risk of developing breast cancer.
 Diabetics also have increased cancer risk.

 ‘The primary function of insulin is viewed as a hormone that controls blood glucose level.
 However, there is growing evidence that aberrant insulin levels and insulin-mediated signalling can lead to cancer development and progression,’ say cancer researchers from India